 2 Tbsp maple syrup or 1 Tbsp of monk fruit extract (if following a Ketogenic or low carb diet)

 Suggested toppings: raw cacao powder, cacao nibs, hemp seeds, shredded coconut or chopped nuts

 Blend nuts into flour in a food processor.

-Add coconut manna, coconut oil/cacao butter and cacao powder.
+Add coconut manna, nut butter and cacao powder.
 Pulse the blender or food processor some more.

 Add maple syrup or monk fruit extract and blend for another minute.